South Africa Offers AstraZeneca Jabs To AU - UrduPoint

 South Africa Offers AstraZeneca Jabs To AU

-Pretoria, (UrduPoint / Pakistan Point News - 16th Feb, 2021 ) :South Africa will give its doses of the Oxford/AstraZeneca Covid-19 vaccine to the African Union after scrapping their use due to efficacy concerns, the country's health minister said Tuesday.
+Cape Town, (UrduPoint / Pakistan Point News - 17th Feb, 2021 ) :South Africa said it would offer its doses of the Oxford/AstraZeneca Covid-19 vaccine to the African Union after scrapping their use due to efficacy concerns.

-The country suspended its vaccine rollout -- which was meant to be begin with the AstraZeneca shots earlier month -- after a study found the jab failed to prevent mild and moderate illness caused by a new variant discovered in South Africa.
+The country suspended its vaccine rollout -- meant to begin with the AstraZeneca shots earlier this month -- after a study found the jab failed to prevent mild and moderate illness caused by a variant found in South Africa.

-"The doses we purchased have been offered to the African Union to distribute to those countries who have already expressed interest in acquiring the stock," Health Minister Zweli Mkhize told the country's parliament.
+"The doses we purchased have been offered to the African Union to distribute to those countries who have already expressed interest in acquiring the stock," Health Minister Zweli Mkhize told parliament.

+It recommended countries where the more contagious South African variant has not been detected should proceed with the rollout.

+Malawi has already said it will forge ahead with its purchase of the jabs, although the delivery dates have not yet been confirmed.

-But South Africa has now settled for the yet-to-be-approved Johnson & Johnson vaccine, securing nine million doses including 80,000 expected to be delivered this week.
+South Africa has now settled for the Johnson & Johnson vaccine, securing nine million doses, including 80,000 delivered late on Tuesday.

+"The first batch of Johnson & Johnson Covid-19 vaccines have arrived at OR Tambo International Airport," Mkhize tweeted as the precious cargo landed in the financial capital Johannesburg.

+The jabs, only recently approved by the national health products authority, are expected to be distributed to various vaccination centres overnight.

-Vaccination will begin with healthcare workers as part of an implementation study, Mkhize said.
+Inoculation will begin with healthcare workers as part of an implementation study.

+Tulio de Oliveira, a South Africa-based professor of virology who helped identify the new variant, was optimistic the single-dose Johnson & Johnson vaccine would prove a success in the country.

+"It doesn't need the high levels of refrigeration, so a little bit easier to administer," he told AFP.

 Those vaccines will be supplemented by 20 million doses of the Pfizer formula as South Africa embarks on an ambitious aim to inoculate around 40 million people -- 67 percent of the population -- by the end of the year.